I30 exit Prescott north, take Hwy 19 north, after 19km turn left on hwy 29, after 1km again left on Hwy 301, 25km to the Park.

 Crater of Diamonds State Park is a unique site, both from the geologic and from the social view.
 So we listed this site, although it is not really underground, nor is it a mine.

 The geologic uniqueness is the existence of diamonds.
 The number of diamond deposits on earth is rather small, even smaller if you take in account that many diamond deposits are sediments which contain diamonds from a single eroded pipe.
-Even many diamonds in South Amerika originate from the same pipes at Kimberly where most of the African diamonds originate.
+Even many diamonds in South America originate from the same pipes at Kimberly where most of the African diamonds originate.
 The pipe was eroded before the continents split, and so today the same diamonds are found on opposite sides of the ocean.
 The existence of this pipe in the U.S.A. is extraordinary.

 Where diamonds are found, soon people start to fight.
 As a result generally the owners try to secure their property with fences, dogs, security guards and weaponry.
 This is how it is in Africa, South America, and also a little bit in Australia.
-Many countries have laws about taking a rock away, which is called mineral collecting, fossicking or whatever.
+Many countries have laws about taking a rock away, which is called mineral collecting, prospecting, fossicking or whatever.
 But this place is different: it is called finder's keepers, and the only diamond producing site open to the public in the world.
 This means if you find a diamond you may keep it.

 The diamonds were discovered by the farmer who owned this property, John Wesley Huddleston, in 1906.
 The area was sold several times, and most of the owners planned to mine the diamonds.
 Unfortunately the number of diamonds is too small to allow commercial mining.
 And so all attempts failed to open a commercial mine.